qubeio/hypr-gnome/README.md

 #### Ignoring Applications (`exceptions.txt`)

-To prevent an application from being tiled, you can add its `WM_CLASS` to the `exceptions.txt` file in the extension's directory.
+To prevent an application from being tiled, you can add its `WM_CLASS` (x11) or App ID (Wayland) to the `exceptions.txt` file in the extension's directory.

-* Each application's `WM_CLASS` should be on a new line.
+* Each application's `WM_CLASS` or `App ID` should be on a new line.
 * Lines starting with `#` are treated as comments and are ignored.
 * The check is case-insensitive.

 To find an application's `WM_CLASS`, open a terminal and run the command `xprop WM_CLASS`.
 Your cursor will turn into a crosshair.
 Click on the window of the application you want to exclude.
+To find the App ID, Press Alt + F2, type 'lg', and press Enter.
+In the Looking Glass window, click the "Windows" tab.
+Click on the desired window to see its details.
+Find the value for "app id" and add it to a new line below.

 An Example of an exceptions.txt can be found in the repo.